tandocaileen/studio/src/blueprint.md

   - After review, they can mark the transaction as `Completed`, which is the final step in the workflow.
 - **Reporting (`/completed`)**: Accesses and can generate final, verified liquidation reports for archival and auditing purposes.
 - **Settings & Support**: Has access to the application's settings and support pages.

+### Admin
+This role has universal read-only access to the entire application.
+It is designed for high-level oversight and monitoring of all ongoing transactions and data without the ability to modify any information, ensuring data integrity while providing a complete overview of the system's operations.

+**Actions & Features:**
+- **Global View**: Can access and view all pages and data available to every other role.
+- **Read-Only**: The Admin role cannot create, edit, or delete any data.
+All actions are restricted to viewing.
+- **Reporting**: Can view all generated reports across the system.

 ## 4. End-to-End Workflow Example